 Don’t touch someone without their permission.

 Don’t continue to ask someone out if they have already declined.

 Below are some practical strategies for reducing risk of stalking, but it is important to note that no strategy can fully eliminate the risk of stalking, and that it is never your fault if you are stalked.

 - Most importantly, trust your instincts.
-If something doesn't feel right, tell someone (preferably law enforcement and/or the Title IX Office).
+If something doesn't feel right, tell someone (preferably law enforcement and/or the Office for Institutional Equity and Title IX).